michaelx11/raftgoose/README.md

 This allows us to test the main logic without use of HTTP or other complications.

 ## Current State

+1. Pure Python3 (no deps) Raft implementation in one file
+2. Swappable database and Raft communication
+3. Simple custom test harness

 Timings are not very tight (allow 0.8 seconds for leader election) but can be tuned later.
 Timings for MemoryRaft (the in memory version) are much tighter.